All Kinds of Minds

 etc…

 The use of identity-first language is a matter of personal preference.
 Many individuals within the disability communities prefer identity-first language because they believe it affirms and validates their identity and experiences.
-It emphasises that their neurodivergent identity is an integral part of who they are, rather than something separate that can be “removed” or “changed.”
+It emphasises that their neurodivergent identity is an integral part of who they are, rather than something separate that can be “removed,” “changed,” or invalidated.
 Using language in this way is an important mechanism by which to take back power in a system that has historically pathologised and tried to coercively change neurodivergent individuals.

 However, of course, not everyone shares the same preference.
 Some individuals prefer person-first language because they believe it emphasises the person's humanity and individuality first.